mmusil25/raynos-ai/README.md

 - OpenAI for Whisper
 - Google for Gemma models
 - Gradio team for the UI framework
-- Based Hardware for the BLE audio concept
+- Community contributors to the open-source AI ecosystem

 ---